How Is Hypertrophic Cardiomyopathy Treated? | MyHeartDiseaseTeam

 • Implantable cardioverter defibrillator (ICD) — Prevents sudden cardiac death by “shocking” the heart to correct dangerous arrhythmias

-• Pacemaker — Used for cardiac resynchronization therapy to help correct abnormal heart contractions and prevent the heart from beating too slowly
+• Pacemaker — Used to help correct abnormal heart contractions and prevent the heart from beating too slowly

 • Left ventricular assist device — Used to treat severe heart failure to help the heart pump blood to the body